pozsarzs/modshell/README.md

 This is a utility that can be used on several operating systems, which can communicate with connected equipment using Modbus/ASCII, Modbus/RTU and Modbus/TCP protocols [^3].
-The basic communication protocol of the program is Modbus, but DCON was also implemented due to communication with other devices (e.g. ADAM).
+The basic communication protocol of the program is Modbus, but DCON  and HART was also implemented due to communication with other devices.
 The range of foreign protocols may be expanded later.
 The program can - even automatically - read, write or copy data from one device to another (e.g. transferring settings).
 When copying, the source and destination register areas can be different.